santiagomorelle/authorization-project/README.md

 After creating your Firebase project:

+  - Enable the _Email/Password_ sign-in provider in the Authentication page.

   - Go to Project Settings > General > SDK Setup and Configuration.

   - Copy the values from the `firebaseConfig` object.